seedfourtytwo/Validators/infrastructure/home-server/services/grafana/README.md

    - Scrape interval: 15s

 ## Dashboards and Alerts
 Dashboard configurations and alert rules are stored in JSON format.
-See [grafana-dashboards.md](./grafana-dashboards.md) for detailed configurations.
+See the dashboard JSON files in the `grafana-config/dashboards/` directory for detailed configurations.

 ### Alert Rules